anupkumar222/TA-JS-methods-TJaaad/block-BJaadd/code/array-methods.md

 - Return: A string with all array elements joined.
 If arr.length is 0, the empty string is returned.

 3. `flat`
+It flatens the array and defaults to 1.
+No mutation

 4. `push`
+It is used to add elements in the end of the array.
+Mutation off array.

 5. `indexOf`
+It locates the the position in the array.
+No mutation

 6. `lastIndexOf`

 7. `includes`
+The includes() method determines whether an array includes a certain value among its entries, returning true or false as appropriate.

+No mutation

 8. `reverse`
+It reverse the sequence of the array.

+mutates
 9. `every`
+The every() method tests whether all elements in the array pass the test implemented by the provided function.
+It returns a Boolean value.
+No mutation

 10. `shift`
+The shift() method removes the first element from an array and returns that removed element.AIt changes the length of the array.
+Mutates

 11. `splice`
+It removes or replace the existing array.
+Mutate

 12. `find`
+ It returns the first element in the provided array that satisfies the provided testing function. default value is undefined.
+ No mutation

 13. `unshift`
 14. `findIndex`
 15. `filter`